-There are 19 direct bus services a day from Melaka to Kuala Lumpur which you can book online.
+There are currently 21 direct bus services a day from Melaka to Kuala Lumpur which you can book online.
 Melaka is not connected to Malaysia’s railway network so bus travel is the only public transport service from Melaka to Kuala Lumpur.
 Bus services go direct to both Kuala Lumpur’s main city centre bus station and Kuala Lumpur International Airport.

 Bus Times from Melaka to Kuala Lumpur